cristianoliveira/jafregle/README.md

 ---
 Java Free Google Translate or Jafregle

 Simple unofficial free google translate library.

 #How it works?

-It uses an alternative google url to request the translate that's why this lib may have performance issues.
-Recommended to use only in prototypes applications.
+You can create your own Translator.
+But by default it uses an alternative google url to request the translate that's why this lib may have performance issues.
+This Translator is recommended to use only in prototypes applications.

 ###Is it free?

+Using FreeGoogleTranslator, yes.
+But it depends of the translator that you will use.

+###Should I use it in my Production Application?

 Yes.

-###Should I use it in my Production Application?

-Maybe.
-You need performance?
+You can start using it in a Prototype after you can create your official translator using the Google Translator API for example.

 #Using
 More simple than that?